bahseet-altschool/second_semester_project/Readme.md

 **Public Ip address: `192.168.56.3`**

 **How to run the Web server**
-- Option 1: Input `https://192.168.56.3` into a web server, which can only be done on my local machine
+- Option 1: Input `https://192.168.56.3` into a web server, which can only be done on my local machine.
-- Option 2: Accessing the web server externally using ngrok public URL I need to start my ngrok tunnel from my end using command `ngrok http 80` and provide the public URL generated to the external user.
+- Option 2: Accessing the web server externally using ngrok public URL.
+    I need to start my ngrok tunnel from my end using command `ngrok http 80` and provide the public URL generated to the external user, Then the user can paste the link into his/her browser to access the web server, Then click on **Visit site** to view the page.
-    Then the user can paste the link into his/her browser to access the web server **Note: I need to be contacted to start the server from my end** *Contact: bahseet2022@gmail.com*
+**Note: I need to be contacted to start the server from my end** *Contact: bahseet2022@gmail.com*